-UK Youth’s EmpowHER programme, jointly funded with the #iwill Fund aims to develop and skill up young women and girls to use their voices for positive change.
+UK Youth’s EmpowHER programme, jointly funded with the #iwill Fund, provides young women and girls with opportunities to make change in their communities.

-To mark the centenary of women’s suffrage, UK Youth’s EmpowHER programme, jointly funded with the #iwill Fund aims to develop and skill up young women and girls to use their voices for positive change – just as their predecessors did 100 years ago.
+To mark the centenary of women’s suffrage, UK Youth’s EmpowHER programme, jointly funded with the #iwill Fund, aims to support young women and girls to use their voices for positive change – just as their predecessors did 100 years ago.

 Established in 2018 to mark the centenary of some women being allowed to vote, EmpowHER helps young women and girls lead change in their communities, increase their self-esteem and build wellbeing by providing inclusive and meaningful social action opportunities.

 UK Youth deliver face-to-face activity sessions with young women and girls through their network of youth organisations.
 The sessions focus on themes of individuals’ rights, empowerment and resilience, as well as activities exploring inspirational women in history.
-The young women and girls are supported to give back to their community through inclusive and meaningful social action opportunities, provided by the British Red Cross.
+The young women and girls are supported to give back to their community through inclusive and meaningful social action opportunities, provided by partner organisations such as the British Red Cross.

-EmpowHER addresses the worryingly low levels of wellbeing amongst young women and girls in the UK and support them to have a voice, be heard and give back to their local communities.
-To date, more than 1,000 girls and young women have participated in the programme, with 82% reporting improved self-confidence and 75% reporting improved leadership skills.
+EmpowHER addresses the worryingly low levels of wellbeing amongst young women and girls in the UK and supports them to use their voice, be heard and give back to their local communities.
+To date, almost 2,000 girls and young women have participated in the programme, with 63% reporting improved wellbeing and 68% reporting improved confidence.

 In June 2021 we awarded a further grant of £500,000 to UK Youth for the EmpowHER Legacy programme.
 Through this programme, UK Youth will test different approaches in the design and delivery of youth social action projects, explore how to make them sustainable and embed best practice into a bigger network of projects.

 The grant funds:

-- The delivery of training and resources, including an evaluation framework to 40 youth organisations;
+- The delivery of training and resources, including an evaluation framework, to 52 youth organisations;

-- Support for six national partners to develop a network to share local knowledge of best practice in youth social action project design and fundraising
+- Support for national partners to develop a network to share local knowledge of best practice in youth social action project design and fundraising

 - Resources including a toolkit for sharing widely with other youth organisations to support the delivery of effective and sustainable programmes to embed best practice